mehdi-fathi/eloquent-filter/README.md

 ### Use in Controller

-Change your code on controller of laravel as like below example:
+Change your code the controller of the laravel project as like below example:

 ```php